Throughout every step of the design process, the Interior Designer must have the users’ best interests in mind

 Earlier, we identified one change to a fire code, CAL TB117, and the new version of CAL TB117 went into effect in January 2014.

 Under the original 1975 law, the foam used in furniture cushions should withstand a 12-second exposure to a small, open flame.
 This rule led to the use of flame retardants, chemical additives to slow the spread of flame.
-In recent years, these chemicals have serious health effects.
+But in later years, these chemicals were been found to have serious health effects.

 Manufacturers had 1 year to comply with the new regulation, and in January 2015, practicing interior designers started seeing the CAL TB117-2013 on furniture labels.